Fractal Quasicondensation in One Dimension: Appendix B: Floquet Engineered Hamiltonians and the Implementation of Unbounded Potentials

-We now discuss in more details how to overcome problems related with the physical implementation of the GPS model in order to probe fractal quasicondensation.
-The unbounded potential described by Eq.~$\eqref{eq:Eq5}$ may show divergences leading to large arbitrary energies for $\alpha\geq1$, due to phase fluctuations.
-To overcome this obstacle we can resort to \textit{a Floquet Engineered Hamiltonian}~\citep{fishman1982chaos, grempel1984quantum,longhi2021maryland}\textit{.} Here we show how to map the Floquet eigenvalue equation onto the following tight-binding equation:
+{B\arabic{equation}} In this section, we discuss in more details how to overcome problems related with the physical implementation of the GPS model in order to probe fractal quasicondensation.
+As mentioned in Section IV, \textit{Floquet engineered Hamiltonians} are an effective way to overcome the potential divergences associated with unbounded potentials such as those of Eq. \ref{eq:4}.
+Here we show how to map the Floquet eigenvalue equation onto the following tight-binding equation:

-Since the difficulties of the implementation of the GPS model are associated only with the denominator of Eq.~$\eqref{eq:Eq5}$, our approach simplifies the problem, making the calculations more straightforward.
-In fact, the model depicted by Eq.~$\text{\eqref{eq:S1}}$ also posses a critical phase region where quasicondensation can be probed.
-Figure~$\text{\ref{fig:S2}}$(a) shows the density plot of the IPR as a function of the single-particle energy and of the on-site potential, with $\tau=377/610$, and system size $L=610$.
-Figure~\ref{fig:S2}(b) depicts the scaling of the NO's eigenvalue ($\lambda_{0}$) with the system size for $(\nu,\alpha)=(0.49,2.75)$, where the quasicondensation behavior is revealed by the sub-linear scaling ($L^{0.19\pm0.02}$).

-Following the approach of Ref.~\citep{liu2021anomalous} we start from a periodically-kicked quantum 1D system, described by the Schrödinger equation (in units where $\hbar=1$):
+Although this Hamiltonian is different form that of the GPS model, given in Eq. \ref{eq:4}, we show below it yields the same qualitative features, namely an extended critical phase.
+To implement this Hamiltonian, we follow the approach of Ref.~\cite{liu2021anomalous} starting from a periodically-kicked quantum 1D system, described by the Schr\"odinger equation (in units where $\hbar=1$):

-The advantage of kicking the kinetic term, instead of the more common approach where the potential term is periodically kicked, is that we can recover Eq.~$\ref{eq:S1}$ in position space, which is relevant in our case due to the role of interactions in Bose superfluidity.
+The advantage of kicking the kinetic term, instead of the more common approach where the potential term is engineered, is that we can recover Eq.~$\ref{eq:S1}$ in position space.
+This is particularly relevant for ensuring the hard-core constraint.
 The evolution of the wavefunction for one kick is given by: